Black trousers with Ballet flats— a women's outfit

 Why it works

 Two pieces, multiple occasions.
 The black trousers brings when the dress code is hard, black is the safest answer.
 The ballet flats answers it — pointed-toe, leather, soft sole.
-All-monochrome is high-contrast and architectural.
+Black on white is architectural and photographs beautifully; in person it can go stark.

 The formality gap between these two pieces is wide — black trousers sits at level 5, ballet flats at level 3.
 The outfit lives in the smart-casual zone, leaning toward whichever piece you accessorise to.